pmem/rpma/documentation/perf-tuning.md

 ---
-title: perf-tuning-latency
+title: perf-tuning
 layout: pmdk
 ---

-# Performance - Tuning for latency (WIP)
+# Performance - Tuning

-A collection of the best methods, practices, and configuration values known for delivering the smallest possible latency in a consistent and predictable way for the workloads built on the librpma library.
+A collection of the best methods, practices, and configuration values known for delivering the best possible performance in a consistent and predictable way for the workloads built on the librpma library.

-This guide is Work-in-progress.

 ## Disclaimer

-The *Performance - Tuning for latency* aims to collect all tested and proven procedures with known beneficial effects on the latency of the workloads built on the librpma library.
+The *Performance - Tuning* aims to collect all tested and proven procedures with known beneficial effects on the performance of the workloads built on the librpma library.
 Nonetheless, each change of configuration should be set up and tested in a testing environment before being applied to a production system.
 Backing up all data and configuration settings prior to tuning is also recommended.

 ## BIOS settings